repology/repology-rules/README.md

 #### ignore, incorrect, untrusted, noscheme, snapshot, successor, debianism, rolling

 Set to `true` to ignore specific package versions.
-This is meant for the cases where comparison is not possible - ignore version are excluded from comparison and do not affect status of other versions.
+This is meant for the cases where comparison is not possible - ignored versions are excluded from comparison and do not affect the status of other versions.
 There are multiple ignore flavors:

-- `rolling` - package is fetched from always latest snapshot or VCS master/trunk.
-Its version has no meaning (like Gentoo's `9999`), it may contain repository specific format of commit hash, revision or date.
+- `rolling` - the package is always fetched from the latest snapshot or VCS master/trunk.
+Its version has no meaning (like Gentoo's `9999`), and may contain repository-specific formats such as a commit hash, revision or date.
 - `noscheme` - there's no official versioning scheme.
 Repositories may use random versions or dates, there's no point comparing them.
 - `incorrect` - known incorrect version (e.g. version which was not released yet)
 - `untrusted` - used for repositories which are known for providing incorrect versions, to ignore them proactively.
-It's common pattern to create a pair of `incorrect` rule matching specific version and `untrusted` rule for the following versions in a given repository.
+It's a common pattern to create a pair of `incorrect` rules matching specific versions, and an `untrusted` rule for the following versions in a given repository.
-- `ignored` - general ignore
+- `ignored` - general ignore action
-- `successor` - currently alias for `devel` used to convey additional
-  meaning: this is a fork of unmaintained original project
+- `successor` - currently an alias for `devel`, used to convey the additional meaning of this being a fork of an unmaintained original project
-- `debianism` - currently alias for `devel` used to convey additional
-  meaning: this package uses distribution maintained at debian (probably with version addendum)
+- `debianism` - currently an alias for `devel`, used to convey the additional meaning of this package using a distribution maintained at Debian (probably with version addendum)
 - `snapshot` - currently alias for `ignored`